cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Some observations:

-* Again, the `updateValueFactory` has been called more times than necessary, which hints at concurrent attempts to update the value.
+* Again, the `updateValueFactory` delegate has been invoked more times than necessary, which hints at concurrent attempts to update the value.
 * The actual results are not equal.

+So in one word, the result in the concurrent case is *wrong*!
+This shouldn't of course happen.

 But shouldn't the concurrent value be _larger_ than the sequential one?
-After all the `updateValueFactory` (and thus `MutableData.Add()`) method is called more often.
+After all the `updateValueFactory` (and thus `MutableData.Add()`) delegate is invoked more often than in the sequential case.

-The reason for this is because of the way that we treat the first every value to be inserted.
+The reason for this is because of the way that we treat the first value to be inserted.

 Each thread, when calling `AddOrUpdate()` for the first time starts with a new instance of `MutableData`, because `addValueFactory` is written as `_ => new MutableData(i)`.